jhucsf/spring2020/assign/assign02.md

 This section explains the specific tasks that you will need to complete.

-Note: these steps aren't really meant to be done strictly sequentially.
+Note: these steps aren't meant to be done strictly sequentially.
 For example, Steps 1 and 2 can and should be done at the same time.
 Steps 1–3 should probably be done before Steps 4 and 5, though.

 ## Step 1: Postfix calculator in C